Legoland Florida: Theme parks

-Legoland Florida
+Legoland Florida Resort

-The Legoland Florida theme park opened on October 15, 2011, The park encompasses 145 acre, making it the second-largest Legoland park after Legoland Windsor in the UK.
+The Legoland Florida Resort opened on October 15, 2011, The park encompasses 145 acre, making it the second-largest Legoland park after Legoland Windsor in the UK.

 Designed for families with children ages 2 to 12, the park has more than fifty rides, shows, attractions, restaurants, and shops, plus the original Cypress Gardens that pays homage to the park's former usage.
 Unlike other select Legoland attractions, children are not required for entry.

 Peppa Pig Theme Park

-On February 25, 2021, as part of the company's exclusive multi-territory licensing agreement with Hasbro and Entertainment One, Merlin Entertainments announced to build a 4.5 acre Peppa Pig theme park in the resort simply titled "Peppa Pig Theme Park" for 2022.
+On February 25, 2021, as part of the company's exclusive multi-territory licensing agreement with Hasbro and Entertainment One (Later Hasbro), Merlin Entertainments announced to build a 4.5 acre Peppa Pig theme park in the resort simply titled "Peppa Pig Theme Park" for 2022.
 It will be the first standalone theme park based on the children's property, as well as the second dry park and the first non-Lego related theme park to open in a Legoland Resort.
-Peppa Pig Theme Park is separately ticketed from the Legoland Florida park in the resort, but bundled two-day, two-park tickets to visit both parks are available.
+Peppa Pig Theme Park Florida is separately ticketed from the Legoland Florida Resort in the resort, but bundled two-day, two-park tickets to visit both parks are available.

 On August 13, 2021, the six main attractions for the park were announced.

 On October 13, 2021, it was confirmed that the park would open on February 24, 2022, a year after its initial announcement.